adobebc/web-apps-sdk/samples/bc-orders-app/README.md

 # bc-orders-app

-Simple total order report
+Sample orders report

 BC Orders app is a free sample application provided by Adobe Business Catalyst to showcase the capabilities of the Business Catalyst APIs and Web Apps SDK.
-The app leverages the CRM APIs platform capabilities to deliver a custom order report.
+The app leverages the CRM APIs platform capabilities to deliver a custom orders report that includes shipping costs and total taxes.

 ## Getting the app